 Animals

-Animals can be cute, friendly, and man's best friend—until they're not.
-Oftentimes, wild animals have instincts and emotions that can make their behavior completely unpredictable.
+Animals can seem cute, friendly, or familiar until they are not.
+Wild animals have instincts and defensive behaviors that can make them unpredictable.

 Examples of actions that have won Darwin Awards with animals:

-• Getting close to wild animals such as bears, snakes, elephants, big cats etc.
+- Getting close to wild animals such as bears, snakes, elephants, or big cats.

 Cults

 What happens when a group of people exhibit an irrational degree of devotion to a particular leader, ideology, or set of beliefs?
-It results in the creation of cults.
+Sometimes, it results in the creation of cults.

 Cults can use authoritarian and manipulative tactics to dictate how members should think, behave, and live.
 While not all cults are bad, historically several cults have produced very unfortunate outcomes for society.